dlaydon/DengVaxSurvival/README.md

 ## Output

-If run locally, output will be in folder ....
+All model outputs are `.txt` files.
+If run locally, model output (e.g. parameter chains, survival tables, attack rates, estimated age-specific seroprevalence) is by default stored in [DengVaxSurvival/Output](./DengVaxSurvival/Output), (although all outputs are untracked by git) as they can be quite large.

-R scripts BLAH process this output, the results of which appear in folder BLAH with tree structure BLAH R scripts expect output to be in folder BLAH, but this can obviously be changed as required.
+The folder [R](./R) contains scripts to process and plot model output.
+By default, these scripts expect model output to be located in [DengVaxSurvival/Output](./DengVaxSurvival/Output).

 ### Relevant papers